Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I loved it!</sub>

-<sub>It was really the perfect weekend!
-It was peaceful, I was *really* happy, I did what all makes me happy, I learnt a little bit here & there.
+<sub>It was *really* the perfect weekend!

+<sub>It was peaceful, I was *really* happy, I did all things that makes me happy, I learnt a little bit here & there.
 And I enjoyed it thoroughly!</sub>

-<sub>Now, the only desire is, this world get better soon.
-And we all get to do some things, that we had planned for a long while now. :)</sub>
+<sub>Now, the only desire is, this world *get better soon*.
+Everyone get to start their life back again, safely & nicely.
+And we all get to do some things, that we had planned for a good long while now. :)</sub>

-<sub>Taking some out of the work, learning and all other stuffs that require focus and efforts, for a little short time, I think it really helps to get back to the *life*.
-Top of that, if you get a chance to spend that time with the dear near ones, nothing could be any better than that!</sub>
+<sub>There's is nothing bad in taking a short time out of the work, learning and all other stuffs that require focus and efforts, I think it really helps to get back to the *life*.
+Top of that, if you get a chance to spend this short time with the near dear ones, nothing could be any better than that!</sub>

-<sub>And now while the weekend is over, I'm slowly prepping my brain for the regular hassle for an another week now!
-I really pray, this coming week be the one I have prayed for last some days!</sub>
+<sub>And *now* while the weekend is over, I'm slowly prepping my brain to get back to the regular hassle for an another week now!
+I really pray, this coming week be the one I have prayed for these last some days!</sub>

-<sub>I'm really praying hard for things to happen now!</sub>
+<sub>I'm really praying hard for *some specific things* to happen now!</sub>

 <sub>Thank you God for everything! :)</sub>